 - the impact of the Standard, including organisations’ and service users’ experiences;

 - any aspects of the Standard which need updating or clarifying.

 NHS England indicated that as part of the review, individuals and organisations will be able to feedback on their experiences and make suggestions.
 Following the review, NHS England will publish a report.

 During January-March 2017, NHS England conducted a review of the information standard to assess impact and check that it is ‘fit for purpose’.

 Following the post-implementation review of the information standard, NHS England published revised versions of the Specification and Implementation Guidance though there have been no substantive changes to the Requirements of the Standard nor to the overall scope.

 Optical Federation Guidance

-The Optical Federation has produced and publish guidance on the information standard which although, specifically relevant to NHS Opticians should be helpful to NHS Pharmacy Contractors whom also provide NHS services
+The Optical Federation produced and published guidance on the information standard which although, specifically aimed at NHS Opticians should be helpful to NHS Pharmacy Contractors whom also provide NHS services

 NHS England’s Accessible Information Standard webpage: www.england.nhs.uk/accessibleinfo

 An interactive programme on implementing the Standard: tinyurl.com/AISprogramme